rwapp/A11yUITests/README.md

 `labelLength` or `a11yCheckLabelLength(element: XCUIElement)` checks accessibility labels are <= 40 characters.
 This follows [Apple's guidelines for writing accessibility labels](https://developer.apple.com/videos/play/wwdc2019/254/).
 Ideally, labels should be as short as possible while retaining meaning.
 If you feel your element needs more context consider adding an accessibility hint.

+### Duplicated labels
+`duplicated` checks all elements provided for duplication of accessibility labels.
+Duplicated accessibility labels are not an accessibility failure - but can make your screen confusing to navigate with VoiceOver, and make Voice Control fail.
+Ideally you should avoid duplication if possible.

 ## Example